pavel-demin/red-pitaya-notes/sdr-transceiver.md

 The SDR receiver is described in more details at [this link]({{ "/sdr-receiver/" | prepend: site.baseurl }}).

-The SDR transmitter consists of the similar blocks but arranged in an opposite order:
+The SDR transmitters consist of the similar blocks but arranged in an opposite order:

  - The I/Q data is processed by a digital up-converter (DUC) running on the Red Pitaya's FPGA.
  - The on-board DAC (125 MS/s sampling frequency, 14-bit resolution) outputs RF signal.